- Racist and anti-Semite

 Shabazz believes that all black prisoners in the United States should be set free, on grounds that they could not possibly have been tried fairly by the racist criminal-justice system of a racist nation.
 In 2002 he expressed his solidarity with then-murder suspect Jamil Abdullah Al-Amin, who was ultimately convicted of killing a black sheriff’s deputy in Georgia.
 Shabazz is also a devoted supporter of convicted cop-killer Mumia Abu Jamal.

-Shabazz’s call for the release of black inmates is consistent with the ideals of the original Black Panther Party that was established in 1966 by Huey Newton and Bobby Seale.
-While NBPP has an identity separate from that of the former organization—and has been attacked by the old Panther guard for “stealing” the name—Shabazz is adamant about keeping the faith.
-“We love Brother Huey Newton,” says Shabazz.
+Calls by Shabazz and NBPP for the release of black inmates were consistent with the ideals of the original Black Panther Party that was established in 1966 by Huey Newton and Bobby Seale.
+While NBPP had an identity separate from that of the former organization—and had been attacked by the old Panther guard for “stealing” the name—Shabazz was adamant about keeping the faith.
+“We love Brother Huey Newton,” said Shabazz.
 “We love the Panthers of the 1960s but the New Black Panther Party, by and large, reads and studies the Teachings of the Honorable Elijah Muhammad and we respect the leadership of Minister Louis Farrakhan.”

-Even as he denounces what he depicts as the scourge of white supremacy, Shabazz embraces his own philosophy of racial superiority—merely the mirror image of the worldview he ascribes to the legions of racist whites purportedly peppering the American landscape:
+Even as he denounces what he depicts as the scourge of white supremacy, Shabazz embraces his own philosophy of racial superiority—merely the mirror image of the worldview he ascribes to the legions of racist whites purportedly peppering the American landscape.
+In 2005 he said:

 “We [blacks] are the original people on the planet.
 We are responsible for the existence of the white race!… You are the mothers and the fathers of the brown man.
 The yellow man.
 And the white man and the white woman.
 And no matter how you look at these people you call niggers, no matter how you look down on black people, remember you’re lookin’ at your mother and lookin’ at your your father.
 Huh?
 They should bow down when they see you in the hallways — bow down and kiss the feet of the black woman.
 And say if it were not for you, black woman, I wouldn’t have even a biological chemical existence.
 Huh?
 Black Power!
 Black Power!… you are the original people but they don’t want you to know it; according to them you’re nothing but a nigger!
 Black Power!
 Black Power!… Our genes are dominant, white genes are recessive.
 A black man and a black woman can produce brown.
 You can produce red, queen!
 You can produce yellow!
 You can produce white and something that’s whiter than white, 180 degrees opposite in either direction!
 But if Bob and Jill — if Bob and Jill get together, they can do it all day, all night — they can produce nothing but a little white baby.
 It’s because Mendel, the German scientist — I’m talkin’ facts here now — Mendel the German scientist teaches us that dark genes are dominant and light genes are recessive.
 Black Power!”

-Given his hatred for white people, it is not at all surprising that Shabazz is a racial separatist:
+Given his hatred for white people, it is not at all surprising that Shabazz is a racial separatist, as evidenced by these remarks of his from 2005:

 “The perfect world for us [blacks] would be … a nation of our own.
 We want our own land, factories and farms.
 We are tired of demonstrating against police brutality year after year, month after month, [saying] ‘Please treat us right.
 Stop discriminating against us.’
 It seems almost impossible to achieve real justice within the confines of White racist America.
 So, the perfect world, of course, is a Black nation.
 The perfect world for us would be the Honorable Louis Farrakhan as our president and a Congress with our best politicians, scholars, researchers, thinkers and activists working under a divine chain of command.”